 Our existing stockholders who participate in an offering below NAV per share or who buy additional shares in the secondary market at the same or lower price as we obtain in the offering (after any underwriting discounts and commissions) will experience the same types of NAV dilution as the nonparticipating stockholders, albeit at a lower level, to the extent they purchase less than the same percentage of the discounted offering as their interest in our shares immediately prior to the offering.
-The level of NAV dilution on an aggregate basis will decrease as the number of shares such stockholders who purchase increases.
+The level of NAV dilution on an aggregate basis will decrease as the number of shares such stockholders purchase increases.
 Existing stockholders who buy more than such percentage will experience NAV dilution but will, in contrast to existing stockholders who purchase less than their proportionate share of the offering, experience an increase (often called accretion) in NAV per share over their investment per share and will also experience a disproportionately greater increase in their participation in our earnings and assets and their voting power than our increase in assets, potential earning power and voting interests due to the offering.
-The level of accretion will increase as the excess number of shares such stockholder does not participate, in which case such a stockholder will experience NAV dilution as described above in such subsequent offerings.
-These stockholders does not participate, in which case such a stockholder will experience NAV dilution as described above in such subsequent offerings.
+The level of accretion will increase as the excess number of shares such stockholder purchases increases.
+Even a stockholder who over-participates will, however, be subject to the risk that we may make additional discounted offerings in which such stockholder does not participate, in which case such a stockholder will experience NAV dilution as described above in such subsequent offerings.
 These stockholders may also experience a decline in the market price of their shares, which often reflects to some degree announced or potential increases and decreases in NAV per share.
 This decrease could be more pronounced as the size of the offering and level of discount to NAV increases.